-- The purpose of this Chapter is to establish and maintain a national DNA Database, which may only be used for purposes related to the identification of missing persons, the identification of unidentified human remains, the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution and not for any unauthorised purpose in order to, amongst others, - - serve as a criminal intelligence tool in the fight against crime; - identify persons alleged to have committed offences, including those committed before the (b) entry into force of this Chapter; - (c) where applicable, prove the innocence or guilt of accused persons; or - where applicable, the identification of missing persons or unidentified human remains. (d)
+15E.
+The purpose of this Chapter is to establish and maintain a national DNA Database, which may only be used for purposes related to the identification of missing persons, the identification of unidentified human remains, the detection of crime, the investigation of an offence or the conduct of a prosecution and not for any unauthorised purpose in order to, amongst others-

+- (a) serve as a criminal intelligence tool in the fight against crime; - (b) identify persons alleged to have committed offences, including those committed before the coming into operation of this Chapter; - (c) where applicable, prove the innocence or guilt of accused persons; or - (d) where applicable, identify missing persons or unidentified human remains.